Independent Association of Prep Schools

-The Independent Association of Prep Schools (IAPS, formerly Independent Association of Preparatory Schools) is a schools association, representing around 670 preparatory schools.
+The Independent Association of Prep Schools (IAPS, formerly Independent Association of Preparatory Schools) is a schools association, representing more than 660 preparatory schools.

-The majority of IAPS' schools are in the UK, with other locations including Africa, the Middle East, Singapore, and the USA.
+The majority of IAPS' schools are in the UK, with other locations including Africa, the Middle East, Singapore, and Hong Kong.

-IAPS is a part of the Independent Schools Council.
+IAPS is part of the Independent Schools Council.

 History

 IAPS was founded in 1892, as the Incorporated Association of Preparatory Schools.

-In 1981 IAPS merged with the Association of Headmistresses of Preparatory Schools, and ten years later moved its headquarters from Kensington to its current offices in Leamington Spa.
+In 1981 IAPS merged with the Association of Headmistresses of Preparatory Schools, and ten years later moved its headquarters from Kensington to offices in Leamington Spa, before relocating again in 2021 to its current headquarters at Bishop's House, Artemis Drive, Tachbrook Park, Warwick CV34 6UD.

 In 2007 the Incorporated Association of Preparatory Schools changed its legal title to IAPS, and became known as the Independent Association of Preparatory Schools.
 In 2010, this was shortened to the current form.

 Organisation

-IAPS elects a chairman every three years, having changed from a one-year cycle in 2015.
-The current Chairman is Andrew Nott who will serve until September 2024.
-Vice-chairs continue to be elected annually.
+IAPS elects a Chair every three years.
+The current Chair, serving until September 2027, is Tania Botting, formerly Head of Greenfield School in Surrey.

-Christopher King has been chief executive of IAPS since 2018.
-Mark Brotherton is the current Director of Education Services, Emilie Darwin is Director of Membership Services and Jackie Moore is Head of Finance.
+Dominic Norrish has been chief executive of IAPS since July 2023 and Emilie Darwin is currently Deputy CEO.

 Much of the work of IAPS is directed by various committees, made up of current headteachers of member schools.

-IAPS's Board meets once a term and the association holds an annual conference every September.
+IAPS's Board meets once a term and the association holds an Annual Conference every September.